 You are going to love Jamaican Jerk Pork Ribs.
 They are a fantastic alternative to BBQ ribs and very easy to make.
-If you are not familiar with the Jerk style of cooking it is a process of grilling meats, seafood and even vegetable over a grill.
+If you are not familiar with the Jerk style of cooking it is a process of slowly grilling meats, seafood and even vegetable over a grill.
 The origins of jerk style of cooking can be traced to the pre-slavery days of the Cormantee hunters of West Africa through the Jamaican Maroons.
 The Maroons were Jamaican slaves that escaped from the British during the invasion of 1655.
 The word Jerk has root in the Spanish word Charqui for or jerked or dried meat.
 Try my Jamaican Jerk Pork Ribs recipe, you will not be disappointed.

 - 3 lbs.
 Baby Ribs